axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ```

-For guidelines on writing procedure topics, see [Content model](./contribution-guide.md#procedure).
+For guidelines on writing task topics, see [Content model](./contribution-guide.md#task).

 ## Reference